Free 5m X 4m Garden Room Plans – Step-by-Step Guide

 • Internal finishing (Plaster, flooring and painting)

 I’d also like to point out the potential savings here on labour.
-If you decide to take on this challenge yourself then you will save roughly 50% of the total cost.
-For a garden room of this size and professional quality finish, you should expect to pay between £15,000 and £20,000.
-Hire a professional garden room company and you could be in the region of £40,000.
+If you decide to take on this challenge yourself, then you will save roughly 50% of the total cost.
+For a garden room of this size and professional quality finish, you should expect to pay between £10,000 and £15,000.
+Hire a professional garden room company, and you could be in the region of £30,000.
 That’s a saving worth considering.
-That’s why I think my full paid guide is worth considering.
+That’s why I think my paid guide is worth considering.
 It’ll give you everything you need to complete this build on your own.

 How to Build a Garden Room Base